espnet/espnet/egs/vcc20/README.md

 For detailed usage, please see the readme in each recipe.

+## Converted samples

+The evaluation set has not been released yet, so we use the training set of the source English speakers as the development set.
+You can find the converted samples [here](https://drive.google.com/drive/folders/1oeZo83GrOgtqxGwF7KagzIrfjr8X59Ue?usp=sharing).

 ## Author

 Main development: Wen-Chin Huang @ Nagoya University (2020/03)